turingschool/backend-curriculum-site/module1/promotion.md

 ## Professional Development

-Promoted students will have successfully completed the [Module 1 Professional Development Curriculum](https://careerdev.turing.edu/module_one/).
-This includes attending all sessions, making up any missed sessions, and completing all PD deliverables.
+Promoted students will have attended and actively engaged in all PD sessions.
+They will present a polished and well thought-out answer to "Tell me about yourself", something that instruction and feedback will be given on during the live sessions.

 ## Portfolio